AutoNumerics-Zero: Automated Discovery of State-of-the-Art Mathematical Functions: Proofs of Error Bounds: Details

-In Section~\ref{programs_sup_sec}, we provided nine real-valued evolved programs that approximate the exponential function $2^x$, spanning the range between 2 and 10 operations.
-In this section, we prove that they are well-defined and we prove upper bounds on their real-valued maximum relative error.
-Because of the range reduction method (Section~\ref{methods_target_sec}), it suffices to focus on the $[0,1]$ interval.
+Section~\ref{exp_results_sec} presented real-valued evolved programs that approximate the exponential function $2^x$.
+Their full code is given in Appendix~\ref{programs_sup_sec}.
+In this section, we prove upper bounds on their real-valued maximum relative error over the entire real line.
+Again, because of the range reduction method (Appendix~\ref{methods_target_sec}), without loss of generality, we can focus on the $[0,1]$ interval.
+Note that Appendix~\ref{reals_formalities_sup_sec} has already shown that the functions are differentiable in $[0,1]$.